Geometry in Active Learning for Binary and Multi-class Image Segmentation

 The difference between competing \combun{} strategies becomes negligible with a slight dominance of Selection Entropy \pCEntS{} in subtasks \num{1} and \num{2} and Total entropy \PCU{} in the last subtask.
 In seven of nine cases, the \combun{} in conjunction with the plane selection yields better results than \featun{} with plane selection and in two of nine, they perform equally well.
 For illustrative purposes, Fig.~\ref{fig:06-mrimultiresults} contains only the best performing learning curve of \pCEntS{} and Fig.~\ref{fig:06-mri_dice3_geometryplane} shows the performance of all strategies based on the Selection Entropy in the third subtask.

-\subsection{Results on Natural Images}
+\subsection{Results on natural images}

 Finally, we turn to natural \num{2}D images and replace supervoxels by superpixels.
 In this case, the plane selection reduces to a simple selection of patches in the image and we will refer to these strategies as \rPFU{} and \rPCU{} because they do not involve the branch-and-bound selection procedure.
-In practice, we simply select superpixels with their \num{4} neighbors in binary segmentation and \num{7} in multi-class segmentation.
+In practice, we simply select superpixels with their \num{4} neighbours in binary segmentation and \num{7} in multi-class segmentation.
 This parameter is determined by the size of superpixels used in oversegmentation.
-Increasing this number would lead to higher learning rates in the same way as increasing the patch radius $r$, but we restrict it to a small value to ensure labeling can be done with two mouse clicks on average.
+Increasing this number would lead to higher learning rates in the same way as increasing the patch radius $r$, but we restrict it to a small value to ensure labelling of each patch can be done with little user intervention.